ArcXeon/English-Hindi-Neural-Translation/README.md

 # English-Hindi-Nlp-Translation
-English to Hindi Translation using NLP and Transfer Learning
+English to Hindi Translation using NLP and Neural Transfer Learning